jsmonkey/neural-network/README.md

 ## Description

-JavaScript implementation of multilayer neural network for binary operations like `AND`, `OR` based on sigmoid function with backpropogation learning.
+JavaScript implementation of multilayer neural network for binary operations like `AND`, `OR`, `XOR` based on sigmoid function with backpropogation learning.